HallenNaafi/HallenNaafi/README.md

 Let me introduce myself, my name is Hallen Naafi Aliya Rachman.

-- I am a 5th semester Undergraduate Statistics Student at Padjadjaran University.
+- I am a Fresh graduate in Statistics from Padjadjaran University.

 - I have interests in data analysis, administration, business, as well as digital marketing and branding.